-- There will be no unacceptable adverse impact on the natural or historic environment within the area; - The individual or cumulative impact of the proposed development, including any other existing and approved similar developments; will not lead to an unacceptable impact on the environment, amenity, community or recreational interest; - There will be no loss of public access routes, open space or recreational facilities.
-If proposals do have an impact, then alternatives or mitigating measures must be provided; - SEPA's Thermal Treatment of Waste Guidelines should be followed where development involves recovering energy from waste; - Where technically feasible and financially viable, development with a high heat demand should seek to be co-located with and make use of heat supply sources;
+- There will be no unacceptable impacts on the transport network including Glasgow Airport, additional traffic generation and/or road safety.
+Proposals must demonstrate that any additional impacts can be mitigated; - The individual or cumulative impact of the proposed development, including any other existing and approved similar developments; will not lead to an unacceptable impact on the environment, amenity, community or recreational interest: - There will be no loss of public access routes, open space or recreational facilities.
+If proposals do have an impact, then alternatives or mitigating measures must be provided;

-- Where technically feasible and financially viable new development proposals should consider the potential to incorporate community heating to serve the development.
-All Major Development planning applications should consider the feasibility of meeting the development's heat demand through a district heating network which could serve, or could easily be adapted to connect to, a wider network if and when required to give greater energy efficiency; - Arrangements require to be in place to restore the site to an acceptable standard after the operation has ceased; - Where suitable, consider the potential to connect new projects to off-grid areas; and. - Demonstrate the scale of contribution from the development to renewable energy generation targets; and the effect on greenhouse gas and carbon emissions.
+- Arrangements are in place to restore the site to an acceptable standard after the operation has ceased; - SEPA's Thermal Treatment of Waste Guidelines must be followed where development involves recovering energy from waste; - Where technically feasible and financially viable, development with a high heat demand should seek to be co-located with and make use of heat supply sources; - All Major Development planning applications require to consider the feasibility of meeting the development's heat demand through a district heating network which could serve, or could easily be adapted to connect to a wider network if and when required to give greater energy efficiency; - Where suitable, the potential to connect new projects to off-grid areas are considered; and, - The scale of contribution from the development to renewable energy generation targets and the effect on greenhouse gas and carbon emissions is fully demonstrated.